The Rows panel includes different types of structural elements for your message. They allow you to create different sections of the message.

-Whenever you need to switch to a different number of columns, that’s when you will introduce a new section by using the Rows panel.
+Whenever you need to switch to a different number of columns, that’s when you can introduce a new section by using the Rows panel.

-Once you have created and saved your own custom rows (more on this later), then the names of the custom categories will apper here as well.
+- Custom – Once you have created and saved your own custom rows, then the names of the custom categories also appear here.

 Selecting a row will switch the properties panel to the row and column settings.
 The editor provides great flexibility and customization at both the row and column level.